openBackhaul/ltpAugment/README.md

 - to be provided

 ### Publication
-- Published in ONF TR-532 v2.0
+- Published as a part of ONF TR-532 v2.0
-- Planned for future LinuxFoundation Specification
+- Updates planned to be published in future LinuxFoundation Specification

 ### Achieved Model Classification
 - Operational in Live Network